oVirt/ovirt-site/source/feature/migration-network.html.md

 *   Users would be able to define and dedicate a separate network for migration.
 Users that need quick migration would use nics with high bandwidth.
 Users who want to cap the bandwidth consumed by migration could define a migration network over nics with bandwidth limitation.
 *   Migration data can be limited to a separate network, that has no layer-2 access from Engine
+*   Having a migration-specific network is one step towards capping/promising migration bandwidth.
+With this feature applied, this could be done with the help of external switches.
+In the future, we plan to let the end admin set QoS properties on each oVirt-defined network.

 ### Dependencies / Related Features